 - Similarly, unlike Gyms, the chosen nickname of your Buddy Pokémon will appear for your Friends, as opposed to the Pokémon's actual name.
 In short, this is a custom text field that Friends can see, so again, choose your Friends carefully as you might see something possibly unsavory.

 - There is a Medal associated with being Best Friends - the highest tier of Friendship.
-One Best Friend is Bronze, two is Silver, and three is Gold.
+One Best Friend is Bronze, two is Silver, three is Gold and 20 for Platinum.

 - Removing then re-adding a Friend will reinstate the Friendship Level and bonuses you had accumulated before.

 - There used to be a 1,000 XP reward for being Good Friends with someone (the lowest level of Friendship), but it was rumoured to be removed to stop players getting masses of XP easily, by adding new Friends and sending and opening gifts.

 - Changing your Trainer nickname after adding someone as a Friend can affect the bonuses being applied.
 Niantic recommends you remove and add your Friend again to help relieve this issue.